Chezlui/MySimpleTweets/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
 * [x] Added red color to the counter when the length exceeds the maximum
-* [ ] Added avatar and close buttons in the compose dialog
+* [x] Added close button in the compose dialog
+* [x] Disable "Tweet" button if characters exceeded
+* [x] Added creation date instead of relative date in detail screen
+* [x] Added RTs, Favs and Media image in Detail Activity
+* [x] Added no network detection

 ## Video Walkthrough